Infinite-Impact-Insights/kig.re/_posts/2016-04-15-reach-discoverability-and-high-availability-this-afternoon.md

 * your message bus
 * cat feeder

-### Together
+### You and Me

 We have a lot in common.

-I too wanted a solution to all of the above, but I wanted the solution _yesterday_ – because I am impatient, and I needed it to be _cheap_ – because startup, _simple to understand and manager_  – because small team, _reliable_  –because what is the worth of a reliability tool that's unreliable itself?
-Would that be like a snake eating it's own head?
-Yeeeck!
+I too wanted a solution to all of the above, but I wanted the solution _yesterday_ – because I am impatient, and I needed it to be _cheap_ – because startup, _simple to understand and manage_  – because tiny team, _reliable_  – because sleep!

 Also, together the above problems can be summed up quite simply.
-We are concerned and want to improve the state of:
+We sincerely want to improve the state of:

-1. hardware (or server) failure tolerance
+1. _hardware (or server) failure tolerance_, such as, for example – instances bouncing up and down
-2. too many clients problem
-3. service discovery problem, ie – every component must know about the other.
+2. _too many clients problem_ – when the share number of connections overwhelm the underlying service
+3. _service discovery_, i.e. – how do we move routing information (read: every single IP address) __out of our application configuration__?

-The issue of failing hardware, especially in a large cloud deployment, is so ubiquitous that Netflix even popularized it.
-The __Netflix Mantra__ encourages us to expect and anticipate failures at every level, and to practice recovery.
+The issue of failing hardware, especially in a large cloud deployment, is so ubiquitous that Netflix even wrote a tool to simulate it.
+The __Netflix Mantra__ encourages us to expect and anticipate failures at every level, and to practice swift recovery.
 See [ChaosMonkey](https://en.wikipedia.org/wiki/Chaos_Monkey), aka [Simian Army](https://github.com/Netflix/SimianArmy).

-It's nearly the same as,

-> The __Konstantin's Model__: Which states that any SRE of any kind is completely justified to ignore all alerts between 1am and 7am in the morning because sleep is just too important for your health.

-Ok, fine, don't get me wrong, I do care about the application, and of course I will get up at night when there is a real problem requiring my attention.
-But this last sentence, is where things can get complex.
+Whether this is your motivation, or if you, like me, feel that any self-respecting SRE (site reliability engineer) should take care of their (mental) health first, and that means – zero alerts at night, most of the time, all the time.

+# So, how do we get there?

-There are three questions that need to be defined for any of this to make sense:
+But before we discuss the solution, I'd like to pose it to you that there are three important questions that need to be formulated for any of this to make sense:

- 1. What is a "real problem" and how is it different from an "ignorable problem"?'
+ 1. What is a _real problem_ worth waking up for at night, and how is it different from a problem that can wait until the morning?
- 2. How do I discover in real time about the "real problem", but not be bugged about the others?
+ 2. How do I get alerted (at night) only about the "real problem", but not be spammed by the other less important ones?
- 3. How can there be an "ignorable problem"?
+ 3. Is there such as thing, as an "ignorable problem"?

 Below, I offer to you my answers.
-As with everything, your answers may differ.
+As with everything, your mileage may vary.
+Very.

-### Defining the Real Problem
+## Defining the Real Problem

-In my mind the **real problem** can almost always be defined as a _rapid change in one or more critical business metrics_.
-What business metrics?
+In my mind

+> The _real problem_ can almost always be defined as a rapid change (often downward) in at least one critical business metric.

+#### What business metric?

-On any application with an uptime requirement I would want to track, in real time, bunsiness metrics such as a rate of sales per second, rate of new user registrations, commenting, etc. If I was building another __Twitter__, it would be the rate of tweets coming in, __Wanelo__ – saves, __Pinterest__ - pins.
-A good way to think about primary critical metrics for your business is in terms of some of the most valuable __write__ operation (on your datastore) that users perform on your site/app/platform.
+On any application with an uptime requirement I would want to track, in real time, key business metrics that represent the "heartbeat" of the business: such as a the rate of sales per second, rate of new user registrations, rate of saving a product (Wanelo) or pinning a pin (Pinterest), or tweeting a tweat (Twitter) or submitting a post (Tumblr), or committing the code (Github), the list goes on.

+Give me a company name I am familiar with, and I can guarantee you that both you and I can instantly write down 2-3 definitive metrics, that _if the metrics stay at the expected value_ chances are the underlying software is functioning __good enough__ to support these critical functions.

+A good way to think about the primary critical metrics for your business is in terms of some of the most valuable __write__ operation – in computer terms –  that users perform on your site/app/platform.
+Why?
+Most businesses are defined by data they collect.
+Take away that data and the business may need to start from scratch or fold.
+Read operations don't seem to have the same critical impact on the business, although they sure affect the end users.

+Ultimately, both read and write metrics are important, but what is most important is that they are tracked in near-real time, shown on the dashboards.

+> But what's most important, is that your Severity 1 Alerts are based on the critical metrics rapidly changing for the worse, and nothing else.

 ### Detecting the Real Problem